Consumer medicine information

 Distribution.

-The mean apparent steady-state volume of distribution of tirzepatide following subcutaneous administration in patients with type 2 diabetes is approximately 10.3 L. Tirzepatide is highly bound to plasma albumin (99%).
+The mean apparent steady-state volume of distribution of tirzepatide following subcutaneous administration in patients with type 2 diabetes is approximately 10.3 L in patients with type 2 diabetes and 9.7 L in patients with obesity.
+Tirzepatide is highly bound to plasma albumin (99%).

 Metabolism.